sk444/lld-system-designs-java/README.md

   - Modular Code
   - README with design notes

-> 💼 Built by **Shubham Kumar** — prepping for senior backend roles with a focus on Java and LLD mastery.
+> 💼 Built by **Shubham Kumar** — for senior backend roles with a focus on Java and LLD mastery.